-Photographing nature itself is so relaxing, but it is even more fun when your resulting photos look great.
+This post about nature photography tips is a starting guide to give you some beginning ideas on how to shoot good nature photos.
+Photographing nature itself is so rewarding, but it is even more fun when your resulting photos look great.
 I hope you can find some inspiration here.

 I was on a photo nature hike.
 It was a beautiful fall day, with a warm breeze and blue skies and I was deep in the woods.
 Nothing spectacular here.
 Just an enjoyable experience!